iwilare/category-theory-course-2025/2025-03-07 - Lecture 7 - Universal properties, opposite, coproducts.md

         Right(v)
     }
     ```
+    i.e., `inl = Left` and `inl = Right` are essentially the same maps.

-    Notice the reversal of arrows:
+    Notice the reversal of arrows with respect to the definition of products:
     ```rust
     fn fst(p: Pair<A, B>) -> A {
         p.first